Taste the real Alphono Mango SHOP NOW

 Alphonso Mango One of the best Mango in the world

-It is a premium variety of mango known for its sweetness and delicate flavour and known as the King of Mangoes, one of the most popular fruits in the world.
+It is a premium variety of mango known for its sweetness and delicate flavour.
+It is also known as the King of Mangoes, one of the most popular fruits in the world.

 They are known for their sweet, aromatic flavour and thin skin that is easy to peel.